 Natural catastrophes remain a key risk for agriculture in Asia Pacific, but the good news is that the insurance industry can help – if governments are prepared to increase their budgets and invest in more comprehensive insurance schemes.
 The abundance of capital in the market means that there is potential for further and more robust insurance schemes to support a burgeoning agriculture industry.

-Christopher Coe is head of agriculture, treaty reinsurance solutions, Aon Asia Pacific.
+This article was written by Christopher Coe, head of agriculture, treaty reinsurance solutions, Aon Asia Pacific.
 He is based in Singapore.